This post may contain affiliate links. Please see my disclosure policy for details.

 Or, if you’re heading here straight from Guwahati you can take the National Highway 27 and the AT road and it should take 7 hours.

 Kaziranga is a great place to stop off on the way!
-Check out my guide here.
+Check out my guide for Kaziranga here.

 Regular buses to Jorhat stop outside the shops on the main high street in Kaziranga and should take around 2 hours.